Fourth Children: Development and writing

 Evangelion Chronicle magazine noted that "Fourth Children" has many scenes set at dusk and distant shots, creating a third-person perspective; this directorial device presents events in an objective, detached manner, in contrast to the introspective, subjective perspective of other scenes in the series.
-Higuchi said in an interview that he disliked plots driven only by character emotion, and wanted to make something similar to Jun Ichikawa's films.
-Azuma noted that from the seventeenth episode onward Anno used directorial techniques similar to those of Jean-Luc Godard.
+Higuchi said in an interview that he disliked plots driven only by characters emotions, and wanted to make something similar to Jun Ichikawa's films.
+Azuma noted that Anno used directorial techniques similar to those of Jean-Luc Godard from the seventeenth episode onward.
 According to Azuma, however, Anno was not directly influenced by Godard; Anno named among his influences Kihachi Okamoto instead, a director influenced by Godard.
 The episode's filmbook noted that Kaji is possibly modeled on UFOs Captain Foster.
 Higuchi said that Anno asked him to portray Kaji like Masao Kusakari, who played Shunsuke Ryuzaki in the television series Pro Hunter.
+The Dummy Plug story was originally included in the episode "Lilliputian Hitcher", written by animator Mitsuo Iso; Iso, however, was not involved in the making of subsequent episodes, so the idea of a pseudo-personality for Rei, introduced in "Fourth Children", was the brainchild of another staff member.
 Furthermore, the episode has a vending-machine scene typical of Gunbuster, an earlier work by Anno.